scottyschup/ruby-curriculum/language-basics/scope.md

 end
 ```
 Here `$PROGRAM_NAME` is an example of a special global variable which has an ever expansive scope.
-Even if you're loading in the contents of a library, you'll still have access to the `$`-globals.
+Even if you're loading in the contents of a library, you'll still have access to the `$`-globals defined within it.
 See [this link][rubyist-global-vars].
 [rubyist-global-vars]: http://www.rubyist.net/~slagell/ruby/globalvars.html